 by Mike Ratliff

-More than that, we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.
-(Romans 5:11 ESV)
+11 And not only this, but we also exult in God through our Lord Jesus Christ, through whom we have now received the reconciliation.
+Romans 5:11 (NASB)

 The very heart of Christianity is the doctrine of the Atonement.
 Is it no wonder that so many proclaiming a “new type of Christianity” also attempt to do away with this doctrine?
 Any attempts to redefine Christianity by modifying or eliminating this doctrine are marks of heresy.
 I have seen professing Christians argue and write off former brothers in the faith over aspects of our faith that are nowhere near as vital to orthodoxy as the doctrine of the Atonement.
 I have been cursed and called heretical because I have differed from those doing so on things like eschatology or on the Sovereignty of God.
 How can we do that to our brothers and sisters in Christ whose sins have been atoned for by Christ just as ours have?
-Emerging Christianity is a nebulously defined paradigm that sees doctrine as divisive and, therefore, unimportant.
-Its advocates want Christianity to be only about social and relational things and not about doctrine at all.
+Emerging Christianity along with the movement to include Social Justice into the Gospel are nebulously defined paradigms that see doctrine as divisive and, therefore, unimportant.
+Their advocates want Christianity to be only about social and relational things and not about doctrine at all.
 To make that paradigm shift though requires a departure from Christian Orthodoxy because that also says that the Atonement of Christ is not something that should be what defines what real Christianity is or is not.
+Woke “Christians” have even said that without the inclusion of Social Justice we do not even have the real Gospel.

 Also, to declare doctrine unimportant requires a departure from Sola Scriptura.
 Why?
 Sola Scriptura says that God’s Word defines our doctrines as given to the Church by God Himself.
 Our doctrines are not man-made.
 They are Biblical and so are binding on God’s people.
 Therefore, we will attempt to define the doctrine of the Atonement of Christ biblically.

-For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, (1 Corinthians 15:3-4 ESV)
+3 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, 4 and that He was buried, and that He was raised on the third day according to the Scriptures, 1 Corinthians 15:3-4 (NASB)

 The Gospel of our Lord Jesus Christ includes a sinless and a bodily-resurrected Christ.
-Notice also the centrality of the biblical fact that Christ died for our sins in accordance with the Scriptures.
+Notice also the centrality of the biblical fact that Christ died for our sins according to the Scriptures.
 No matter who attempts to detract from this, the Word of God is clear; the Death of Jesus Christ was sacrificial and necessary for Man’s redemption.
 I placed Romans 5:11 at the top of this post.
-Here it is in Greek: ου μονον δε αλλα και καυχωμενοι εν τω θεω δια του κυριου ημων ιησου χριστου δι ου νυν την καταλλαγην ελαβομεν (Romans 5:11 WHNU)
+Here it is in Greek:

 Combine this passage with 1 Corinthians 15:3,4 and it is difficult to see how anyone who claims adherence to Sola Scriptura could possibly deny the veracity of the doctrine of the Atonement of Christ.
-The ESV renders καταλλαγην as “reconciliation.” Καταλλαγην defines a change of condition in which relationship and/or standing is restored from one of separation to one of unity.
+The NASB renders καταλλαγὴν as “reconciliation.” Καταλλαγην defines a change of condition in which relationship and/or standing is restored from one of separation to one of unity.
 Who has been reconciled to whom and how was it accomplished?
 These are important considerations.
-Paul states in Romans 5:11 that ελαβομεν this καταλλαγην. Ελαβομεν refers the action of receiving something presented, but the one doing the action is not necessarily the one “receiving” what is given. Ελαβομεν in this passage is aorist tense, indicative mood, and active voice.
+Paul states in Romans 5:11 that ἐλάβομεν this καταλλαγην. Ελάβομεν refers the action of receiving something presented, but the one doing the action is not necessarily the one “receiving” what is given. Ελάβομεν in this passage is aorist tense, indicative mood, and active voice.
 The means of believers “receiving” the καταλλαγην is given to us through the Lord Jesus.
 It is a gift.
 We see the means of its reality in 1 Corinthians 15:3,4 and Ephesians 2:8,9).

 The καταλλαγην was appropriated by God through Christ dying for our sins in accordance with the Scriptures.
 This καταλλαγην, this atonment, is the means of making amends.
 All people are born in sin.
 All people are dead in their trespasses and sins.
 Those who are declared righteous by God are those on whose behalf the καταλλαγην was made.
 Never forget my brethren, God’s wrath burns against all sin.
 John 3:36 tells us that the wrath of God abides on the sinner, however, our Lord Jesus has made the atoning sacrifice acceptable to the Father for the sins of His people.
 Also, this atoning sacrifice is complete and eternal.